ooples/pine_script_docs/source/concepts/Bar_states.rst

 Note that:

-- The realtime bar will become red on its first execution, because ``barstate.isnew`` is ``true`` and ``barstate.ishistory`` is no longer ``true``, so our `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ structure determing our color uses the ``barstate.isnew => color.red`` branch.
+- The realtime bar is red because it is its first execution, because ``barstate.isnew`` is ``true`` and ``barstate.ishistory`` is no longer ``true``, so our `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ structure determing our color uses the ``barstate.isnew => color.red`` branch.